High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Solution method

+We complete the description of the algorithm with some implementation details.
+First, the BIM requires a discretization of $\Gamma\/$ and $\partial \Omega\/$.
+However, these discretizations are completely independent of the computational grid used by the finite differences in \S\ref{sub:solution:v} and \S\ref{sub:solution:w2}.
+In fact, it is possible to have a BIM which is more accurate than the finite differences scheme.
+In this case the discretization used for $\Gamma\/$ and $\partial \Omega\/$ can be coarser than the finite differences grid.

+\revc{Second, in general the boundary integral formulation results in non-symmetric equations --- see~\eqref{eq:wbie:id}, \eqref{eq:wbie:in}, and~\eqref{eq:wbie:o}.
+This lack of symmetry stems from $\Phi_n$ and $\Phi_m$, which are not symmetric functions\footnote{\revc{We call a function $f$ of two variables symmetric when $f(x_1,x_2) = f(x_2,x_1)\/$.}}.
+As a consequence, the linear systems that result from the discretization of these equations are also not symmetric, and this fact must be taken into consideration when solving these linear systems.
+Here we adopt the Generalized Minimal Residual (GMRES) method to solve these linear systems, since it has been identified as an efficient method to solve integral equations~\cite{mayo:jssc:1992}.
+The only exception is the case of poorly conditioned problems described in~\S\ref{sub:solution:poorcond}.}

-The rectangular domain $\mathcal{B}\/$ is arbitrary.
+Third, the rectangular domain $\mathcal{B}\/$ is arbitrary.
 However, to reduce the number of grid points outside the region of interest, $\mathcal{B}\/$ should enclose $\Omega\/$ as tightly as possible.
-On the other hand, evaluating \eqref{eq:dcd-bcd} too close to $\partial\Omega\/$ is difficult.
-Hence, for practical reasons, the distance from $\partial\Omega\/$ to $\partial\mathcal{B}\/$ should not be too small.
-In our calculations we used the distance of three grid spacings suggested by Mayo~\cite{mayo:84}.
+On the other hand, evaluating \eqref{eq:w2:bc} too close to $\partial \Omega\/$ is difficult.
+Hence, the distance from $\partial \Omega\/$ to $\partial \mathcal{B}\/$ should not be too small.
+In our calculations we used the distance of three times the discretization spacing used for $\partial \Omega\/$, as suggested by Mayo~\cite{mayo:84}.

-Finally, note that \eqref{eq:wbie-d1} involves evaluating normal derivative $v_n\/$ along $\Gamma\/$.
-In general, we expect $v_n\/$ to be one order less accurate than the nominal accuracy of the CFM.
-Furthermore, since the solution to \eqref{eq:wbie-d} determines the jump conditions in \eqref{eq:dcd},